suolapeikko/suolapeikko.github.io/md/notarize.md

 `xcrun altool --notarize-app -t osx -f my_signed.pkg --primary-bundle-id com.my.app -u first.last@acme.com --output-format xml`

-(Note!
-It will prompt for password, and that password is the app password generated for altool)
+It will prompt for a password, and that password is the application password generated for altool.
+You can also automate the password fill-in by adding the password to Keychain and add this to the command:  `-p “@keychain:ALTOOL`

 ## Grab the RequestUUID from the XML output of the previous command